noureddine-taleb/subscription_platform/README.md

 ### c. set .env

-add the appropriate database and user/password to your .env file. also add redis and email configurations too.
+add the appropriate database and user/password to your .env file. add redis and email configurations. set `QUEUE_CONNECTION` to `database`.

 ## to run the app